greg-raven/Impeachment-Chronicles/_posts/2022-08-15-mega-thread-shows-that-wapo-didnt-always-have-an-aversion-to-nazi-comparisons-and-terms-like-banana-republic.md

 - Doug P.
 ---

-This might shock you, but the *Washington Post* has been spotted having some evolving standards when it comes to hyperbolic rhetoric to describe presidential administrations and government agencies:
+This might shock you, but *The Washington Post* has been spotted having some evolving standards when it comes to hyperbolic rhetoric to describe presidential administrations and government agencies:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">🧵The Washington Post has published at least two articles complaining about hyperbolic criticism of the FBI coming from the right.<br><br>They don't like people using terms like &quot;banana republic&quot; or &quot;dictatorship.&quot;<br><br>Here's a little thread showing why they are full of bovine excrement.</p>&mdash; Jeff Charles, Agent of Chaos🏴 (@jeffcharlesjr) <a href="https://twitter.com/jeffcharlesjr/status/1558883794224021504?ref_src=twsrc%5Etfw">August 14, 2022</a></blockquote>

 We always knew the "Democracy Dies in Darkness" news outlet has covered themselves in ironic and hypocritical BS for a long time, and now it's been applied even thicker.
-You won't be surprised to know when the *Washington Post's* aversion to extreme rhetoric to describe an administration began:
+You won't be surprised to know when *The Washington Post*'s aversion to extreme rhetoric to describe an administration began:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Here's a little ditty comparing Trump's America to the Holocaust<a href="https://t.co/IGwpanksjY">https://t.co/IGwpanksjY</a></p>&mdash; Jeff Charles, Agent of Chaos🏴 (@jeffcharlesjr) <a href="https://twitter.com/jeffcharlesjr/status/1558883795704709120?ref_src=twsrc%5Etfw">August 14, 2022</a></blockquote>